cp - phpMan

 If the copy-on-write operation is not supported then fall back

-to the standard copy behaviour.
+to the standard copy behavior.

 This option is overridden by the '--link', '--symbolic-link' and